Forms: Set limits on the number of items you will sell

 Yes, you can use the field limits to manage inventory on items that are free too.

-To do this, use the Amount field with "Suggested Quantity", but set the cost to $0.
-When an order is placed for an item with zero cost, LGL Forms bypasses the credit card entry page and lets the order complete.
-The available inventory will be reduced, even though the submission shows as "Unpaid" in your LGL Forms account.
+To do this, use the Amount field with “Suggested with quantity,” and set the cost to $0.
+In order to use a $0 value, the Amount field cannot be set up as a required field.
+When an order is placed for the free item, LGL Forms bypasses the credit card entry page and lets the order complete.
+The available inventory will be reduced, even though the submission shows as “Unpaid” in LGL Forms.

-Here's an example of a form that is set to manage inventory on an item that has zero cost:
+Here’s an example of a form that is set to manage inventory on an item that has no cost.